jordan52/sites/markdown/about.md

     ]
 }
 ---
-I am Jordan Woerndle.
+My name is Jordan Woerndle.
 After many years of maintaining statically generated sites, I decided it might be fun to build something a little more dynamic.
-My company has gotten a lot of mileage out of javascript so I thought what the hell.
+My company has gotten a lot of mileage out of javascript so I figured why not.

 The first round is a simple express.js site that renders markdown content.
 The content contains metadata that lets the site know if it is a blog post, story, etc. The code is on [bitbucket](https://bitbucket